 For one, payments can be initiated across banks.
 While in the past decade, many third-party platforms have tried to go around banks, providers like Trovata don’t do that.
 Rather, they make it so you can initiate and receive payments using banks’ payment rails right through the central platform.

 Next, cash flow forecasting can only be accurate if all data is verified.
 If a company has multiple departments, or multiple employees, who are editing cloud-based spreadsheets, it can be difficult to keep things consistent – which version of the spreadsheet is most current?

 This is the problem of data silos.
 Open banking gets around this problem by presenting a single, accurate source of truth in the form of real-time cash visibility.

 Machine learning and AI are some of the most exciting innovations in the space, both of which are used as key features of Trovata’s forecasting software.

 APIs bring information across bank portals right to machine algorithms.
 With this error-free range of data, machine learning algorithms generate super accurate predictions almost instantaneously.

 Machine learning also becomes more and more accurate over time as the algorithms understand how your business operates.

 If your forecasts vary over time, machine learning can help provide insight into why this is happening though displaying forecasts and actuals.
 Artificial intelligence evaluates your business’s current financial data and historical data, and makes predictions based on this data.

 We’ve said it before, and we’ll say it again – cash flow forecasting is the most important thing you can do for your business, and the data bears this out.
 Using software helps make your forecasts as solid as they can be, ensuring the foundation of your business – your cash position – is as strong as possible.

-Trovata can help.
+Trovata can help you understand your cash flows and financial performance.
 Our software is engineered to help companies of all sizes guarantee their future.
 How?
-By making cash flow forecasting as easy, and informative, as it can be.
+By making cash flow forecasting as easy and informative as it can be.